 Table of Contents

 What Is Involved in a Vertigo Diagnosis?

 Right now, diagnosing vertigo usually means a patient will be subjected to a number of imaging tests, most of which are really unnecessary.
 This adds to the expense of the condition.
-Also, treatment options are fairly limited for vertigo sufferers.
+Also, relief options are fairly limited for spinning.

 Vertigo—More Common for the Elderly

 As a person ages, spinning becomes more common.
 That is why about 40% of patients over 40 will experience this spinning feeling.
 The issue gets even worse for senior citizens.
 It’s no wonder that 1 in 3 Americans over the age of 65 falls each year.To learn more about the connection between head and neck injuries and vertigo, request our complimentary e-book by clicking the image below.

 Most doctors treat this as an ear condition.
 As a result, medications prescribed are focused on this location.
 The patient may also be given certain positions of the head for when an attack starts.
 These positions attempt to reset the position of crystals in the inner ear that help the body determine location.

 However, research reveals that many cases of spinning actually go back to a misalignment of the upper cervical spine.
 That is why so many case studies exist that reveal the benefits of upper cervical chiropractic care for reducing the severity of vertigo and even for eliminating vertigo completely.

 At Upper Cervical of Sioux Falls, we use the Blair upper cervical technique to correct misalignments using a low force adjustment.
 The result is a long-lasting correction that gives the body time to heal.

 To schedule a complimentary consultation with Dr. Casey Weerheim call our Sioux Falls office at 605-250-2024.
 You can also click the button below.
 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.